Cycling White Mountain (paved)

-The climb ends about .3 miles south of the Ancient Bristlecone Pine Forest Visitor Center, home to the world's oldest living tree, and there are some breathtaking views of the Eastern Sierras to the west as you near the summit.
+The climb ends about 0.3 miles south of the Ancient Bristlecone Pine Forest Visitor Center, home to the world's oldest living tree, and there are some breathtaking views of the Eastern Sierras to the west as you near the summit.
 The lower portion of the climb is arid and desert-like, as you would expect for a ride that begins at Death Valley Road, but it gives way to a more high sierra alpine setting as you climb into the Inyo National Forest.

-In June 2013 we rode four of the Top 5 California climbs in a day - first Horseshoe Meadows, then Whitney Portal, next Onion Valley, and finally White Mountain.
+In June 2013 we rode four of the Top 5 California climbs in a day: first Horseshoe Meadows, then Whitney Portal, next Onion Valley, and finally White Mountain.
 It came in at a total of 22,000’ and was a very difficult day.
-In July 2015, we reversed the route - 1.
+In July 2015, we reversed the route: 1.
 White Mountain, 2.
 Onion Valley, 3.
 Whitney Portal and 4.
 Horseshoe Meadows.

-Thanks Julie and Steve - that hurt!
+Thanks Julie and Steve -- that hurt!

-Started White Mountain.
-2015 . . . but . . .
+In 2015 we started at White Mountain . . . but . . .

 . . .
 Didn’t look so spry 15 hours later!